iotaledger/susee-streams-poc/README.md

     >                      Tangle Index: 4ec4d90ef85ef06fb32617a7730b6e8f21029d7a1f59820da538fe5b9c26f105
 ```

-To finalize the subscription the keyload message link has to be registered by the sensor because it is the root message
+To finalize the subscription the keyload message link has to be registered by the *Sensor* because it is the root message
-of the branch used by the sensor to publish its messages.
+of the branch used by the *Sensor* to publish its messages.
 ```bash
     > ./sensor --register-keyload-msg "c67551dade4858b8d1e7ff099c8097e0feda9c8584489ccdbdd046d1953798500000000000000000:dc4567247bbb6396057bfba9"
     >